 Start with onboarding.
 New hires bounce between systems they’ve never seen before.
 Access arrives late.
 Nobody’s quite sure who owns what.
 HR points to IT.
 IT points to the manager.
 The manager is buried in meetings.
 So the employee improvises.

 You see the same pattern over and over.
 Someone needs help, so they start asking around.
 HR says it’s an IT thing.
 IT says it’s facilities.
 Facilities sends them back to HR.
-Eventually people just stop asking.
+Eventually, people just stop asking.
 Not because they’re checked out, but because it’s tiring to keep chasing answers.
 When no one clearly owns the experience, trust doesn’t collapse all at once.
 It just thins out, quietly, long before any engagement score drops.

 Most employees now move through dozens of tools.
 That alone wouldn’t be fatal if those tools actually worked together.
 They don’t.
 Without a connected ecosystem, fatigue builds up.
-Microsoft’s 2025 Work Index even found knowledge workers get interrupted roughly every two minutes during core work hours.
+Microsoft’s 2025 Work Index even found that knowledge workers get interrupted roughly every two minutes during core work hours.
 Nearly half describe work as chaotic and fragmented.

 When people complain about “too many meetings” or “constant pings,” they’re really saying the same thing: work has no center of gravity anymore.
 Trying to improve employee experience without addressing this sprawl is like fixing traffic by repainting road signs.